Preston-Landers/concurrent-log-handler/README.md

 ## Change Log ##

-- 0.9.5: Add gzip_logs option to compress rotated logs.
+- 0.9.5: Add `use_gzip` option to compress rotated logs.
+Add an optional threaded logging queue handler based on the standard library's `logging.QueueHandler`.

 - 0.9.4: Fix setup.py to not include tests in distribution.